CLi-hub1/HPdriveMigration/README.md

 The main software requirements are Python 3.9 with transformers 4.31 and torch 2.0.
 Other libraries used include pandas, numpy, matplotlib, sklearn, scipy, statsmodels, shapely, and geopandas.

 ## Installation guide <a id="Installationguide"></a>
+The implementation is distributed as source code rather than a packaged module.
+Researchers may either:

+1. Download the compressed archive via the GitHub interface

+2. Clone the repository using standard Git workflows

 ## Demo <a id="Demo"></a>